Chen-Tang-2015/office-content-pr/ux guidelines/add-ins/Accessibility.md

 As you design and develop your Office 365 web apps and Office and SharePoint Add-ins, you'll want to ensure that all potential users and customers are able to use your app or add-in successfully.
 Apply the following guidelines to ensure that your solution is accessible to all audiences.

+**Design for multiple input methods.**

+- Ensure that users can perform operations by using only the keyboard.
+Users should be able to move to all actionable elements on the page by using a combination of the Tab and Arrow keys.
+- On a mobile device, when users operate a control by touch, the device should provide useful audio feedback.
+- Provide helpful labels for all interactive controls.

 **Make your app or add-in easy to use.**

 - Don't rely on a single attribute, such color, size, shape, location, orientation, or sound, to convey meaning in your UI.